PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 The input layer uses a sparse binary representation called HalfKP (or HalfKAv2 in modern versions), where features represent the presence of specific pieces on specific squares relative to each king's position.
 The network processes two "halves" simultaneously, one for each king, with each half containing information about all pieces on the board relative to that king's position.

 In the original HalfKP architecture, each half receives 41,024 binary inputs (64 king positions × 641 inputs per position), where each input indicates whether a particular piece occupies a particular square or not.
 These inputs connect to a 256 neuron hidden layer per half, resulting in over 10 million weights in this feature transformer.
-This massive overparameterization allows the network to learn complex position dependent patterns.
+This massive overparameterization allows the network to learn complex patterns.

 The modern HalfKAv2 architecture improves upon this by using 45,056 inputs per side (11 piece types × 64 squares × 64 king positions) mapped to a 512 neuron feature transformer per side.
 This version eliminates redundancy by considering that the king's own square doesn't need to be encoded as a separate feature.